 - Makes 6 jumbo muffins, or 12 regular size muffins, if using muffin tin.

-- Cook's note: you can also make this in a loaf pan, bake for approximately 45 minutes.
+- You can also make this in a loaf pan, bake for approximately 45 minutes.

 Recipe adapted from Cakes and Loaves cookbook.